calliebradley/PayMoAntifraud/README.md

 The add-on can be forked or cloned from my GitHub repository:
 [PayMo Antifraud Add-on](https://github.com/callioca/PayMoAntifraud)

+!!
+Due to the size of the input files (batch_payment.txt and stream_payment.txt) they must be downloaded separately as directed in the  placeholder files !!

 The PayMo Antifraud add-on installation should have the following structure:
+<pre><code>
 ├── README.md
 ├── run.sh
 ├── src